MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-meetings.md

 Make sure the [label is published](create-sensitivity-labels.md#publish-sensitivity-labels-by-creating-a-label-policy) to meeting organizers and participants.

-Other label policy settings that are specific just to calendar items, Teams meetings, and chat:
+Other label policy settings that are specific just to calendar items, Teams meetings, and chat

 - **Apply a default label to meetings and calendar events**
-    - The default label is applied to new calendar events and to existing unlabeled calendar events when they are updated.
-For Teams meetings, the default label is applied to new meetings but won't be automatically applied when an existing unlabeled meeting is updated.
+    - For Outlook: The default label is applied to new calendar events and to existing unlabeled calendar events when they are updated.
+    - For Teams: The default label is applied to new calendar events but won't be automatically applied when an existing unlabeled meeting is updated.

 - **Require users to apply a label to their meetings and calendar events**

 > [!NOTE]